United States Army Basic Training: Week 1

 Classroom instructions are given in each of the seven "Army Core Values," which include loyalty, duty, respect, selfless service, honor, integrity and personal courage (meant to spell out the mnemonic LDRSHIP, or leadership).
-There are also classes held on subjects that involve day-to-day personal life in the Army, such as sexual harassment awareness/prevention and race relations.
+There are also classes held on subjects that involve day-to-day personal life in the Army, such as sexual harassment awareness/prevention and inter-ethnic relations.